hciays/ailab_ss2022/README.md

 This repository contains code to build a German ASR system based on transformers and the [Common voice 9.0 dataset](https://commonvoice.mozilla.org/en/datasets).
 We use the pre-trained [Wav2Vec Transformer](https://huggingface.co/docs/transformers/model_doc/wav2vec2) as well as the pre-trained [Wave2Vec Conformer](https://huggingface.co/docs/transformers/model_doc/wav2vec2-conformer) , both from Facebook.

 ## Hardware Requirements
+> **Warning:**
+>  The transformer model has around 100 millions trainable parameters; the conformer model is almost 7 times the transformer model.Therefore, be cautious with hardware.

 1. At least 100Gb Disk space
+2. At least 32Gb GPU Memory if you intend to use GPU.(particularly for the conformer)

 ## Setup